ballerina-platform/module-ballerinax-hubspot.marketing.events/ballerina/Package.md

    Replace the `<YOUR_CLIENT_ID>`, `<YOUR_REDIRECT_URI>` and `<YOUR_SCOPES>` with your specific value.

+    **_NOTE: If you are using a localhost redirect url, make sure to have a listner running at the relevant port before executing the next step.
+You can use [this gist](https://gist.github.com/lnash94/0af47bfcb7cc1e3d59e06364b3c86b59) and run it using `bal run`.
+Alternatively, you can use any other method to bind a listner to the port._**

 2. Paste it in the browser and select your developer test account to intall the app when prompted.

    <img src=https://raw.githubusercontent.com/Sadeesha-Sath/module-ballerinax-hubspot.marketing.events/main/docs/setup/resources/install_app.png alt="Hubspot app creation 1 testacc3" style="width: 70%;">